NoahJSchutte/MOPTACompetition/README.md

 # AIMMS-Modelling-Contest-22

-This repository houses the implementations of the solutions developed by the TUD team as part of the [https://iccopt2022.lehigh.edu/competition-and-prizes/aimms-mopta-competition/](AIMMS-MOPTA 2022 optimization modeling competition) [1].
+This repository houses the implementations of the solutions developed by the TUD team as part of the [AIMMS-MOPTA 2022 optimization modeling competition](https://iccopt2022.lehigh.edu/competition-and-prizes/aimms-mopta-competition/) [1].

 The folder optimisation-model contains the implementation of our deterministic and stochastic optimisation approach while the sim-heuristic folder contains the implementation of our sim-heuristic approach.
 To run a solution, call